mdos/oidc-provider-poc/README.md

 ## Methodology

-The desired architecture allows for guided evolution over multiple dimensions (application scalability, organizational scalability, etc. ).
-A good architecture allows for delayed decision making, extends the information gathering timeline,and minimizes tech debt and guesswork.
+A desirable architecture allows for guided evolution over multiple dimensions (application scalability, organizational scalability, agility, business domain alignment, etc.).

+Further, a good architecture allows for:

+* Abstraction of technology details
+* Extension of the information gathering timeline for concrete technology decisions
+* Minimization of tech debt and guesswork
+* Conway alignment

+Numerous case studies support the strategy of initially deploying a simpler, less-distributed system, followed by judicious inclusion of more complexity and distribution of services based on a demonstrated need.

 Observability is a key enabler to allow metrics to drive the evolution of the design.

-Numerous case studies support the strategy of initially deploying a simpler, less-distributed system, followed by judicious inclusion of more complexity and distribution of services based on a demonstrated need.

-*Single Responsibility Principle* - Allows for easily deploying functionality as it's own service when metrics dictate the necessity to do so

-*Externalized Configuration* - Allows for easy

 ## Influencing Factors